-Operation Of Golight® Radioray®
+Operation of Golight® RadioRay®

-1. Using the remote control, turn on the light by depressing the on/off button.
+- 1. Using the remote control, turn on the light by depressing the on/off button. - 2.
 With the 4-way arrows on the remote control, rotate your light to the desired location.
-Depending upon conditions, the wireless remote may be used up to 80 feet from the RadioRay®.

-3. The speed of the light rotation can be controlled by depressing the tortoise/hare button one time and by depressing it again to re time and by depressing it again to restore the original speed.

-4. The spotlight should not be turned on when the snap-on lens cover (rockguard) is attached.
+Depending upon conditions, the wireless remote may be used up to 80 feet from the RadioRay[®]. - 3.
+The speed of the light rotation can be controlled by depressing the tortoise/hare button one time and by depressing it again to restore the original speed. - 4.
+The spotlight should not be turned on when the snap-on lens cover (rockguard) is attached.